hashim222/coding-library-drf-api/README.md

   - To add JSON Web Tokens, install `pip install djangorestframework-simplejwt` into your terminal.

-  - In the env.py Create a session authentication value that differentiates between Development and Production mode `os.environ['DEV'] = '1'`
+  - Back into the `env.py` create a session authentication value that differentiates between Development and Production mode `os.environ['DEV'] = '1'`
   - In the `settings.py` under the `SITE_ID = 1`

     ```